 The simple, no-frills ranch house style became hugely popular by the 1950s, as more people moved to the suburbs.
 Variations on the basic design included raised ranch and split level, incorporating architectural features that allowed more space for garages and entry foyers.
 Many people refer to these designs now as "midcentury" or "modernist."
 Some ranch homes were beautifully designed inside and out, such as the "Storybook" ranch houses that became a specialty niche for architects and builders in booming cities from Buffalo, NY to Los Angeles, CA. Sometimes these houses were built into woodland settings for a "hidden in plain sight" effect.

-Newer home construction doesn't tend to favor ranch design these days, but many people looking to downsize or move into single floor dwellings are still buying them.
-Some homeowners update their midcentury ranch homes with new entryways or exterior features like new roof or chimney features.
+Newer home construction doesn't tend to favor ranch design these days, but many people looking to downsize or move into single-floor dwellings are still buying them.
+Some homeowners update their midcentury ranch homes with new entryways or exterior features like a new roof or chimney features.
 But landscaping can go a long way towards updating and reinventing your ranch house's look.

-Ranch houses are usually one-story or one and a half-story homes, and so, unlike larger multi-floored styles like a Dutch Colonial, Victorian or grand Bungalow, the scale and shape of your landscaping design must fit aesthetically with this lowered height.
-Also, ranch houses are quite angular in design, and so a landscaping plan that incorporates visual curves helps to create a more dynamic look.
-This can be done with paths, sculptural elements and materials as well as with plantings.
+Ranch houses are usually one-story or one-and-a-half-story homes, and so, unlike larger multi-floored styles like a Dutch Colonial, Victorian, or grand Bungalow, the scale and shape of your landscaping design must fit aesthetically with this lowered height.
+Also, ranch houses are quite angular in design, so a landscaping plan that incorporates visual curves helps to create a more dynamic look.
+This can be done with paths, sculptural elements, and materials as well as with plantings.

 Trees, Shrubs and Perennials for Ranch Houses